- Select a topic to scroll directly to it:

 - Start tracking metrics with a modern background check provider

-Tracking these six metrics and applying what you learn can help you streamline your background check process, improve time to placement, and enhance your staffing agency’s competitive edge.
+Monitoring these six metrics and applying the insights you gather can help you streamline your background check process, speed time to placement, and hone your staffing agency’s competitive edge.

-Efficiency is key to keeping your clients satisfied, but even small slowdowns during the hiring process can result in late starts and unhappy customers.
-Uncovering hiring bottlenecks and their causes can help you fine-tune your recruiting process and provide faster placement, even with a lean team.
+As staffing firms fight to attract and retain clients, efficiency is essential to delivering value and keeping clients satisfied.
+But even small slowdowns during the hiring process, like delays in criminal background checks or drug testing, can result in late starts and unhappy customers.
+Monitoring key metrics can uncover hidden hiring bottlenecks, helping you fine-tune your recruiting process and provide faster placement, even with a lean team.

 One phase of hiring that’s ripe for review: the background check process.

-A poor candidate experience, incomplete forms, missing consents, or high dispute rates can all slow down background screenings, impacting candidate conversion and time to hire.
-Measuring key metrics in your background check process can reveal ways to increase efficiency, improve time to placement, and boost customer satisfaction.
+A poor candidate experience, incomplete forms, missing consents, high dispute rates, or delays in collecting data from courthouses can all slow down background checks, negatively impacting candidate conversion and time to hire.
+Tracking key metrics in your background check process can identify potential areas for improvement, helping your staffing organization to increase efficiency, speed time to placement, and boost customer satisfaction.

-We’ve identified six key metrics that staffing firms should measure.
-Here’s a closer look at each, including what you should track, how to measure it, and why these metrics are so important.
+We’ve identified six key metrics that staffing firms need to measure.
+Here’s a closer look at each, including what you should track, how to measure it, and why these metrics matter.

 Metric 1: Turnaround time

-Turnaround time refers to the total time it takes to process the background check, beginning when the candidate gives their consent and ending when you receive results to review.
-Understanding average turnaround times can help you set both internal and client expectations for how long various types of screenings will take.
-Track turnaround times by:
+Turnaround time indicates the total time it takes to process the background check, starting when the candidate provides their consent and ending when you receive results for review.
+Understanding your average turnaround times can help you set both internal and client expectations for how long various kinds of background checks will take.
+Track turnaround times by client, background check package, and type of search (national criminal search, employment verification, etc.

-Measuring the turnaround times for all of the different background checks you use, for all of your clients, helps you further fine-tune your screening program and adjust time-to-hire goals.
-Insight into turnaround times also helps you set expectations for both clients and candidates.
-Finally, transparency into how long the screening process will take goes a long way toward keeping candidates happy and in your hiring pipeline.
+By tracking the turnaround times for all of the different background screenings you provide, for all of your clients, you can further fine-tune your screening process and adjust time-to-hire goals.
+Armed with insight into turnaround times, you can more accurately set expectations for both clients and candidates.
+Finally, transparency into how long the background check process will take helps keep candidates happy and prevent dropoff.

 Metric 2: Time to complete

 Time-to-complete measures the time between your team initiating the background screening and the candidate getting the forms, to receiving the candidate’s consent.
-Background screening solutions that integrate with your ATS typically let you access date stamps to measure this step.
-Useful breakdowns of time-to-complete include:
+If your background check solution integrates with your ATS, you’re typically able to access date stamps to measure this metric.
+Useful ways to break down time-to-complete include:

 - By client